srknzl/video-chat/README.md

 * notify-send

-# Transporter- LAN video chat, text chat, file transfer application

-* Groups folder holds the currently attended groups.
-So please do not put a folder called groups near main.py.
-Otherwise, the script

 ## System Requirements

-psmisc -> for killall command if you do not have it installed gstreamer -> for streaming video and audio, also for rendering them. notify-send -> for visual notification of messages or app related information.
+* psmisc -> for killall command that we use to kill all gstreamer processes occasionally
+* gstreamer -> for streaming video and audio, also for rendering them.
+* notify-send -> for visual notification of messages or app related information.

+### Installation
+You can use our installation script to install all the dependencies at one shot: installation.sh
 ### gstreamer Installation:

 ```